-Although it is easy to think that Kobe’s talent is God-given and that you can’t have similar success in your own career, that is certainly not the case.
-The mamba mentality applies to everyone.
+Although it is easy to think that Bryant's talent was God-given and that you cannot have similar success in your career, that is certainly not true.
+The Mamba Mentality applies to everyone.

-Below are 11 things to take away from Kobe Bryant's Mamba Mentality, along with suggestions on how you can apply them in your career or profession today.
+Below are 11 things to take away from Kobe Bryant's Mamba Mentality, along with suggestions on how to apply them in your career or profession today:

 1. Maintain a commitment to hard work and excellence.
-Kobe had a laser-like focus on his commitment to excellence.
-His work ethic was unmatched by his peers and he refused to be complacent in his career.
-“Without studying, preparation, and practice, you’re leaving the outcome to fate.
-I don't do fate,” said Kobe.
+Kobe's commitment to excellence was laser-like.
+His work ethic was unmatched by his peers, and he refused to leave anything to chance.
+"Without studying, preparation, and practice," he said, "you leave the outcome to fate.
+I don't do fate."

-2. Always stay curious: During Kobe’s playing career, he was notorious for reaching out for advice from legendary athletes such as Michael Jordan, Magic Johnson, Muhammad Ali, and Kareem Abdul-Jabbar.
-Even after his NBA ended, Kobe reached out to great minds such as Oprah Winfrey, Steve Jobs, and JK Rowling.
+2. Always stay curious: During his playing career, Kobe Bryant was known for seeking advice from legendary athletes such as Michael Jordan, Magic Johnson, Muhammad Ali, and Kareem Abdul-Jabbar.
+Even after retiring from the NBA, Kobe continued to reach out to great minds like Oprah Winfrey, Steve Jobs, and JK Rowling.
 In an interview with Bloomberg Business, Kobe shared his approach to learning from others:

 We can all learn from Kobe’s curious nature.
-Curiosity in the workplace is proven to lead to greater innovation.
-Curiosity among your teammates often leads to better communication and team performance.
-Embracing your inner curiosity will lead to greater experiences in your career.
+Curiosity in the workplace has been shown to lead to greater innovation, better communication, and improved team performance.
+By embracing our inner curiosity and being willing to ask questions and learn from others, we can have richer career experiences.

 4. Share your knowledge.
-A great way to encourage others to be their best is through sharing the knowledge that you have gained through your career.
-Kobe was great because he worked hard for greatness, but other greats often advised Kobe.
-Towards the end of his career, Kobe became an advisor to many younger professionals.
+One of the best ways to encourage others to be their best is to share the knowledge you have gained through your career.
+Kobe Bryant was a great basketball player because he worked hard and was always willing to learn from others.
+He also understood the importance of giving back and often advised younger players.

-In an interview, Bryant said, "The most important thing is to try and inspire people so that they can be great in whatever they do.” — Kobe Bryant
+In an interview, Bryant said, "The most important thing is to try and inspire people so that they can be great in whatever they do."

 5. Pay attention to the details.
-Kobe paid meticulous attention to details.
-He would regularly notice things other athletes did not notice and then use that to his advantage.
+Kobe Bryant was known for his meticulous attention to detail.
+He had a keen eye for noticing things other athletes might overlook, and he used this to his advantage.
 In an interview with the New York Times, Kobe shared an example of how he applied this attention to detail to improve his game:

 “When you watch me shoot my fadeaway jumper, you’ll notice my leg is always extended.
 I had problems making that shot in the past.
 It’s tough.
 So, one day I’m watching the Discovery Channel and see a cheetah hunting.
 When the cheetah runs, its tail always gives it balance, even if it’s cutting a sharp angle.
 And that’s when I was like: My leg could be the tail, right?”

-This level of detail is what enabled Kobe to become one of the all-time basketball legends.
+This level of attention to detail helped Kobe become one of the greatest basketball players of all time.

 6. Every day is a competition with yourself.
-In Kobe’s 2016 Mamba Mentality Tour in the Philippines, he said, "To sum up what mamba mentality is, it means to be able to constantly try to be the best version of yourself.
+In his 2016 Mamba Mentality Tour in the Philippines, Kobe Bryant said, "To sum up what Mamba Mentality is, it means to be able to try to be the best version of yourself constantly.
 That is what the mentality is.
 It's a constant quest to try to be better today than you were yesterday."

-In our professional careers, we should all strive toward daily progress.
-Aspiring for anything less than daily progress is cheating yourself, which is contrary to the mamba mentality.
+This mentality applies to our professional careers as well.
+We should all strive for daily progress in our work.
+Aspiring for anything less than daily progress is cheating ourselves, contrary to the Mamba Mentality.

 7. Live your passion.
-During an interview with the USC Sports Science Institute, Kobe was asked when he first began to play basketball.
-Kobe proceeded to explain that he was born to play basketball and his film Dear Basketball expressed his passion for basketball.
-Kobe added:
+In an interview with the USC Sports Science Institute, Kobe Bryant was asked when he first began to play basketball.
+He explained that he was born to play basketball, and his film Dear Basketball expressed his passion for the sport.
+He added:

 “That’s the trick, isn’t it?
 It’s finding what you love to do.
 We talk about hard work all the time……If you have to get up every single morning to remind yourself how hard you need to work; you probably need to choose a different profession.”

-8. Understand empathy.
+8. Develop empathy.
 Early in his career, Kobe Bryant was not the best teammate.
 He was focused on his success and did not always consider the needs of his teammates.
-He even acknowledged this during his interview for the USC Sports Science Institute:
+He even acknowledged this in an appearance at the USC Sports Science Institute:

 10. Embrace failure.
-As a rookie in the 1997 Western Conference playoffs, Kobe famously attempted 4 shots during a game against the Utah Jazz that were airballs.
-His first airball was an attempt to win the game in regulation.
-His final shot was an airball at the end of overtime to tie the game.
-The Lakers ended up losing the game and being eliminated from the playoffs.
+In the 1997 Western Conference playoffs, Kobe Bryant, then a rookie, famously missed four shots in a game against the Utah Jazz.
+His first miss was an attempt to win the game in regulation, and his final shot was an airball at the end of overtime that would have tied the game.
+The Lakers ultimately lost the game and were eliminated from the playoffs.

 While this experience could have broken the spirit of many players, Kobe refused to let it defeat him.
-After returning to Los Angeles after the game, Kobe famously went to a local high school and shot jump shots for many hours and repeated this exercise daily throughout the offseason.
-He also committed himself to an intense workout regimen to strengthen his arms and legs so that he could have the stamina for following through with his shots.
+After returning to Los Angeles, he went to a local high school and spent hours shooting jump shots, repeating this routine daily throughout the offseason.
+He also committed to an intense workout regimen to strengthen his arms and legs, ensuring he had the stamina to follow through on his shots.

-Kobe was notorious for completing early morning workouts before his kids awake and then returning to the gym after they were asleep at night.
-He made great sacrifices to be the best, but he was able to find a balance that worked well for him and his family.
+Kobe was notorious for completing early morning workouts before his kids were awake and returning to the gym after they were asleep at night.
+He made great sacrifices to be the best but also found a balance that worked well for him and his family.

 During Kobe Bryant’s rookie season in the NBA, I was a senior in high school.
-I have been a fan of Kobe ever since, and I am proud to say that he was the first athlete around my age for whom I followed his entire career from start to finish.
-His tragic death inspired me to revisit his mamba mentality and how I could apply it to my career.
-I hope that my interpretation of the mamba mentality that I’ve compiled from numerous articles about Kobe and his interviews will help you become better in your career.
+I have been a fan of Kobe ever since, and I am pleased to say that I followed his entire career from start to finish.
+His tragic passing inspired me to revisit his Mamba Mentality and explore how to apply it to my career.
+I have compiled my interpretation of the Mamba Mentality from numerous articles and interviews about Kobe, and I hope it will help you improve your career.